jnevesbriard/jnevesbriard.github.io/_pages/about.md

 ## Background

 I obtained my undergraduate degree in chemistry at McGill University and my medical degree at Université de Montréal.
 During my postgraduate medical education at Université de Montréal, I completed training in the neurology, critical care medicine and clinician-investigator programs, and I obtained my master's degree in epidemiology and certification in electroencephalography.
+I am currently a postdoctoral research fellow in the Disorders of Consciousness Lab in the Department of Neurology at Columbia University.

 ## Interests